-Meet our Superintendent
+Meet Superintendent McCombs

-Armed with a Masters of Public Administration in educational leadership from Rutgers University, Mrs. McCombs left Lanning Square to serve as Director of the District’s Early Childhood Department.
+Armed with a Masters of Public Administration in educational leadership from Rutgers University, Superintendent McCombs left Lanning Square to serve as Director of the District’s Early Childhood Department.
 In this role, she led Camden’s record levels of pre-k enrollment and supported the quality of early childhood education by investing in critical training for pre-k providers and early childhood educators.

 After serving three years as Deputy Superintendent of Schools from 2014 to 2017, and a year as Acting State Superintendent in 2018, McCombs was appointed as State District Superintendent of the Camden City School District in April 2019.

 Superintendent McCombs is a 30-year educator.
 She has seen the Camden City School District from multiple angles over these three decades, including as a teacher, a principal, the Director of the Early Childhood Department, the Deputy Superintendent, and now, Superintendent.

 Under her leadership, Camden City School District has received nearly $500 million dollars toward school facility projects and celebrated the opening of the new Camden High School while keeping the $133 million construction of the new high school on track, despite the pandemic.